nicokaiser/rpi-audio-receiver/README.md

 - Only one Bluetooth device can be connected at a time, otherwise interruptions may occur.
 - The device is always open, new clients can connect at any time without authentication
-- Wi-Fi needs to be disabled during playback, this is a limitation of the Raspberry Pi hardware (see raspberrypi/linux#1552)
+- Wi-Fi is disabled during playback, this is a limitation of the Raspberry Pi hardware (see raspberrypi/linux#1552)
 - To permanently save paired devices, the Raspberry has to be switched to read-write mode (`mount -o remount,rw /`) until all devices have been paired once.

 ## References